Tiffany Pollard: 2020–present: Expanding presence

 In 2020, she took part in the eleventh season of Celebrity Ex on the Beach, as the ex of David McIntosh.
 Later that year, her YouTube series Brunch with Tiffany was picked up by VH1, making its television debut in late 2020.
 The pilot episode, which premiered on September 7, featured Cyn Santana and Fizz.
 In October 2020, after she teased that a season three of I Love New York "might happen", VH1 announced a one-off reunion special for I Love New York, which was hosted by Vivica A. Fox.
 The reunion returned to the series' most memorable moments and offered insights into the cast's experiences since the show aired.

 In November 2020, Pollard appeared on the cover of Paper magazine's "America" issue.
 The issue featured an interview with Patia Borja that highlighted Pollard.
 A few weeks later, in December 2020, she appeared as a supporting figure in the Zeus Network reality series One Mo' Chance, where she helped Kamal "Chance" Givens, who had previously competed for Pollard's affection on I Love New York, evaluate the women competing for his affection.

 In 2021, Pollard began co-starring as a companion to the titulary Ts Madison in The Ts Madison Experience.
+In November 2021, Pollard launched nail polish line called HBIC Ink.
 In 2022, Pollard began hosting Hot Haus, a reality competition which garnered notoriety for featuring OnlyFans creators competing to be named the next queer sex symbol on OutTV.
 In April 2022, Pollard shot a pictorial for Interview magazine and was also interviewed by editor-in-chief Mel Ottenberg.
-In November that year, at the 2022 ARTAS, she was honored with the Hall of Fame award.
+In July 2022, Flo Milli released her debut album You Still Here, Ho? from RCA Records, which features an introduction with Pollard, who shares that she's the "original HBIC" and adds that Flo Milli is the "princess of this rap shit."
+Pollard also appears on "Outro I Love New York".
+In promotional footage, "I Love New York" was flipped to "I Love Flo Milli", and Flo's album cover features an homage to I Love New York.
+Her "Ice Baby" video, recreated the season 2 finale of Flavor Of Love, and also features an appearance made by Deelishis, who reprises her role.